Gantz Reveals Iran-Venezuela UAV Connection - Hamodia.com

 Defense Minister Benny Gantz has charged that Iran is transferring technology for the development of unmanned aerial vehicles (UAVs), and missiles to arm them with, to Venezuela.

-In a speech at the Conference of Presidents of Major American Jewish Organizations in Yerushalayim, Gantz displayed a photo that he said proves his case:

-“This image shows a model of the advanced Iranian Mohajer UAV, presented [to] Venezuela’s president.
-In addition to developing Iranian UAVs in Venezuela, our assessments show that Iranian precision-guided missiles are being delivered for these UAVs and other similar models,” Gantz says.

-“With this image in mind, I can tell you that in my meetings with partners from around the world, including African and Latin American partners, I heard extreme concern about Iranian support for terrorism,” he told the meeting.
+In a speech to the Conference of Presidents of Major American Jewish Organizations in Yerushalayim, Gantz displayed a photo that he said proves his case, “This image shows a model of the advanced Iranian Mohajer UAV, presented [to] Venezuela’s president.
+In addition to developing Iranian UAVs in Venezuela, our assessments show that Iranian precision-guided missiles are being delivered for these UAVs and other similar models,” Gantz said.
+“With this image in mind, I can tell you that in my meetings with partners from around the world, including African and Latin American partners, I heard extreme concern about Iranian support for terrorism.”

 Addressing the Iranian nuclear deal, Gantz said that if a deal is signed with Iran, this “does not mark the end of the road.”

-“It opens the door to important action that must be taken,” including “stopping the development of ballistic missiles capable of carrying nuclear warheads.”
+“It opens the door to important action that must be taken,” he said, including “stopping the development of ballistic missiles capable of carrying nuclear warheads.”